patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/banner/banner.md

 section: components
 ---

-A **banner** is a one-line, full color, full width container that can be used to communicate short snippets of information to users.
-Banners are un-intrusive and non-dismissible.

 **Keyboard users** should not be able to focus on a banner, as it is not an interactive element.

 **Screen reader users** should be able to have a screen reader describe the contents of a banner, but not focus on or interact with a banner otherwise.